KyleMcKell/Pokedex/README.md

 If you’re on your journey to be a Pokémon master, nothing is going to be more useful than a Pokédex that allows you to identify and learn more about each Pokémon.

+## Purpose of Project

+- Interacting with an API with React Hooks
+- Component Communication
+- Pagination in React

 ## To Do

 - Add Load More Button